polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ## Loading the Image onto the Target

-The instructions for the [eMMC on the Icicle Kit can be found here](#Preparing-the-eMMC-for-the-Icicle-Kit), for the [SD card on the Icicle Kit here](#Preparing-an-SD-Card-for-the-Icicle-Kit) and for the [the MPFS here](#Preparing-an-SD-Card-for-MPFS).
+The instructions for the [eMMC on the Icicle Kit can be found here](#Preparing-the-eMMC-for-the-Icicle-Kit),for the [QSPI on the Icicle Kit here](#Preparing-an-external-QSPI-flash-memory-for-the-Icicle-Kit),for the [SD card on the Icicle Kit here](#Preparing-an-SD-Card-for-the-Icicle-Kit), and for the [the MPFS here](#Preparing-an-SD-Card-for-MPFS).

 ### Preparing the eMMC for the Icicle Kit